OpinionX vs. Conjointly: Product Comparison

 Conjointly Basic → Free with hard limits on advanced methods

-Conjointly's Basic tier is free and allows you trial advanced methods like Conjoint and MaxDiff, up to 20 responses.
+Conjointly's Basic tier is free and allows you trial advanced methods like Conjoint and MaxDiff, up to 20 responses per survey.

-OpinionX Free (Ask Plan) → Generous baseline for real research
+OpinionX Free → Generous baseline for real research

-Export to Google Sheets, .csv, or Excel in multiple formats.
+Export your results to Google Sheets, .CSV, or Excel in multiple formats.

 The 10-participant cap makes it ideal for internal pilots, team prioritization exercises, or testing your survey design before scaling up.
 Crucially, every method — including Conjoint and MaxDiff — is available with full analysis on the free plan.
 You can see exactly what results will look like before committing to a paid tier.